Charles L. Munns

-Charles L. Munns, retired as a Vice Admiral in the United States Navy.
+Charles L. Munns (born June 14, 1950), retired as a Vice Admiral in the United States Navy.
 Munns held several posts including Commander, United States Submarine Forces (COMNAVSUBFOR) and Commander, Submarine Force Atlantic (COMSUBLANT).
-Munns served as commander of the U.S. submarine force from 2004-2007.
+Munns served as commander of the U.S. submarine force from 2004–2007.

+For the academic year 2023–2024 academic year, Munns serves as the Executive in Residence for the University of South Carolina Aiken School of Business Administration.

 Education

 Munns graduated with distinction in 1973 from the United States Naval Academy with a bachelor of science degree, majoring in physics.

 Munns received a master's of science in Computer Science from the University of Colorado in 1980.
 He attended MIT's Seminar XXI on Foreign Politics and International Relations from 1993-1994.

 In May 2018, he received an honorary doctorate of public service from the University of South Carolina.

 In 2018, Munns was inducted into the West Des Moines Valley High School's Hall of Honor.

 Military career

 Munns served in the following positions: